Copyright © 2006-2021 by Albert Cahalan and others; see AUTHORS.

-Give the WIP layer a rough initial mask.
+Give the work in progress (WIP) layer a rough initial mask.
 You might start with a selection, or by using the grayscale value of the WIP layer.
 You might invert the mask.

 Warning: once you have the mask, you may not rotate or scale the image normally.
 This would cause data loss.
 You will be given special scaling instructions later.